hamlet-io/docs/docs/how-to/define/adding-env-vars.md

 }
 ```

-1. We can get the available setting namespaces of our api function with the following command
+1. We can get the available setting namespaces of our API function with the following command:

     ```bash
     hamlet component describe-occurrence -n application-apifunction-get-function setting-namespaces